EskilAl/Obsidian/Computer Vision/Project.md

 ### project work evaluation
 - Quality with respect to information content
 - Review of existing knowledge
-- Level of knowledge and understan
+- Level of knowledge and understanding
+- Quality of discussion and explanation
+- Correctness of the results
+- Clarity of presentation and structure
+- Correct and comprehensive citation of all sources

+Deadline 15 April

+Base, detect if it's a fish or not a fish. can go next level.

 * ADD sub sections base on the project
 * Flexible to prepare the report in a deferent format